Victor Amadeus II: Foreign affairs

-Nine Years War
+Nine Years' War

-At the start of the Nine Years War, Savoy had three regiments in the service of France in Flanders.
-Victor Amadeus struggled throughout the early part of the war to bring those troops back into his own use.
+At the start of the Nine Years' War, Savoy had three regiments in the service of France in Flanders.
+Victor Amadeus struggled throughout the early part of the war to bring those troops back to his own use.
 Part of the agreement he reached with the Grand Alliance against France was that they would enable him to recover Pinerolo, which his predecessor and namesake had lost decades before.
 In 1692, he was the only member of the Grand Alliance to bring the war to French lands, invading the Dauphiné.
 In 1695 and 1696, he secretly negotiated a separate treaty with Louis XIV of France which included the return of Pinerolo to Savoy.
-Throughout the war, he greatly increased the size of the army of Savoy from about 8500 to more than 24000.
+Throughout the war, he greatly increased the size of the army of Savoy from about 8,500 to more than 24,000.